JAPAN

 The cost-benefit performance must be perfect.
 There are some tips to search chemical substances under these inventories and it makes difficult for you to check them, and we can check ISHL inventory in Japanese language.
 You can save much of your time!

-In addition, the new volume report obligation under the Chemical Substance Control Law begins from next April.
+In addition, the new volume report obligation under the Chemical Substance Control Law has begun since April 2011.
 The volume information is required to be submitted by the CAS number when it is available.
 Hence it is our recommendation to check your CAS number again.

 For your information, METI/NITE published the result of CAS number collation/assignment project and reflected it on their database (CHRIP: see below) on December 1, 2010.